 Terry’s 30-year career in law and criminal justice began after college.
-While attending Georgetown Law Center at night Terry worked full time during the day as a Court Room Clerk at the District of Columbia Superior Court in Washington, D.C.
+While attending Georgetown Law Center at night Terry worked full time as a Court Room Clerk at the District of Columbia Superior Court in Washington, D.C.
 While in law school, Terry was active in the Black Law Student Association and was a member of the Ethics Law Journal.
 Terry participated in the Tenant and Landlord Legal Clinic and interned in the D.C.
 Public Defenders Office.
 Terry also worked for the late R. Kenneth Mundy, Esq., where she assisted in the defense of former D.C.
 Mayor Marion S. Barry Jr. After graduation, Terry worked as a judicial clerk for the Honorable Harold Cushenberry.
-She then began her extensive legal career with the United States Department of Justice being accepted into the highly competitive Honors Attorney Program.
+She then began her career with the United States Department of Justice after being accepted into the highly competitive Honors Attorney Program.

 Terry’s career with the Department included working in the Legislative and Correctional Issues Branch in Washington, D.C.
 She was the first attorney to work at the Metropolitan Correctional Center in Chicago, Illinois.
 From there Terry was promoted to Supervisory Attorney at the USP in Atlanta, then Senior Litigation Counsel at the Atlanta Regional Office.
 Since 2005, Terry has also worked as an Associate Professor at Colorado Technical University, where she teaches legal and criminal justice courses.